5 ECTS International PhD Course:

 Organiser: David Nogués-Bravo: Center for Macroecology, Evolution, and Climate, Faculty of Science, University of Copenhagen.

-Fourth floor, Universitetsparken 15, Center for Macroecology, Evolution, and Climate, Department of Biology, Copenhagen, DK-2100.
+Fourth floor, Universitetsparken 15, Center for Macroecology, Evolution, and Climate, Natural History Museum of Denmark, Copenhagen, DK-2100.
 Denmark

-Faculty of Science of Copenhagen University, Department of Biology, Center for Macroecology, Evolution, and Climate
+Faculty of Science of Copenhagen University, Natural History Museum of Denmark, Center for Macroecology, Evolution, and Climate

 Understanding species distributions is a core topic in ecology, evolutionary biology, conservation and global change biology.
 SDMs are a key tool for forecasting species distribution under climate change.